Explosion in Texas | Pictures | Reuters

 The remains of a fertilizer plant burn after an explosion at the plant in the town of West, near Waco, Texamore

-The remains of a fertilizer plant burn after an explosion at the plant in the town of West, near Waco, Texas, April 18, 2013.
+The remains of a fertilizer plant burn after an explosion at the plant in the town of West, near Waco, Texas early April 18, 2013.
+The deadly explosion ripped through the fertilizer plant late on Wednesday, injuring more than 100 people, leveling dozens of homes and damaging other buildings including a school and nursing home, authorities said.
 REUTERS/Mike Stone

+Smoke rises as water is sprayed at the burning remains of a fertilizer plant after an explosion at the plant in the town of West, near Waco, Texas early April 18, 2013.
+The deadly explosion ripped through the fertilizer plant late on Wednesday, injuring more than 100 people, leveling dozens of homes and damaging other buildings including a school and nursing home, authorities said.
+REUTERS/Mike Stone

 The remains of a fertilizer plant burn after an explosion at the plant in the town of West, near Waco, Texamore

-The remains of a fertilizer plant burn after an explosion at the plant in the town of West, near Waco, Texas, April 18, 2013.
+The remains of a fertilizer plant burn after an explosion at the plant in the town of West, near Waco, Texas early April 18, 2013.
+The deadly explosion ripped through the fertilizer plant late on Wednesday, injuring more than 100 people, leveling dozens of homes and damaging other buildings including a school and nursing home, authorities said.
 REUTERS/Mike Stone

+The remains of a fertilizer plant burn after an explosion at the plant in the town of West, near Waco, Texas early April 18, 2013.
+The deadly explosion ripped through the fertilizer plant late on Wednesday, injuring more than 100 people, leveling dozens of homes and damaging other buildings including a school and nursing home, authorities said.
+REUTERS/Mike Stone

 Vehicles are seen near the remains of a fertilizer plant burning after an explosion at the plant in the towmore

-Vehicles are seen near the remains of a fertilizer plant burning after an explosion at the plant in the town of West, near Waco, Texas, April 18, 2013.
+Vehicles are seen near the remains of a fertilizer plant burning after an explosion at the plant in the town of West, near Waco, Texas early April 18, 2013.
+The deadly explosion ripped through the fertilizer plant late on Wednesday, injuring more than 100 people, leveling dozens of homes and damaging other buildings including a school and nursing home, authorities said.
 REUTERS/Mike Stone

 A vehicle is seen near the remains of a fertilizer plant burning after an explosion at the plant in the towmore

-A vehicle is seen near the remains of a fertilizer plant burning after an explosion at the plant in the town of West, near Waco, Texas, April 18, 2013.
+A vehicle is seen near the remains of a fertilizer plant burning after an explosion at the plant in the town of West, near Waco, Texas early April 18, 2013.
+The deadly explosion ripped through the fertilizer plant late on Wednesday, injuring more than 100 people, leveling dozens of homes and damaging other buildings including a school and nursing home, authorities said.
 REUTERS/Mike Stone

-A vehicle is seen near the remains of a fertilizer plant burning after an explosion at the plant in the town of West, near Waco, Texas, April 18, 2013.
-REUTERS/Mike Stone

-Smoke rises as water is sprayed at the burning remains of a fertilizer plant after an explosion at the plant in the town of West, near Waco, Texas April 18, 2013.
-REUTERS/Mike Stone

 The remains of a fertilizer plant burn after an explosion at the plant in the town of West, near Waco, Texamore

-The remains of a fertilizer plant burn after an explosion at the plant in the town of West, near Waco, Texas, April 18, 2013.
+The remains of a fertilizer plant burn after an explosion at the plant in the town of West, near Waco, Texas early April 18, 2013.
+The deadly explosion ripped through the fertilizer plant late on Wednesday, injuring more than 100 people, leveling dozens of homes and damaging other buildings including a school and nursing home, authorities said.
 REUTERS/Mike Stone

+Debris is seen after an explosion at a fertilizer plant burn in the town of West, near Waco, Texas early Apmore

-The remains of a fertilizer plant burn after an explosion at the plant in the town of West, near Waco, Texas, April 18, 2013.
+Debris is seen after an explosion at a fertilizer plant burn in the town of West, near Waco, Texas early April 18, 2013.
+The deadly explosion ripped through the fertilizer plant late on Wednesday, injuring more than 100 people, leveling dozens of homes and damaging other buildings including a school and nursing home, authorities said.
 REUTERS/Mike Stone

-A damaged vehicle is seen after an explosion at a fertilizer plant in the town of West, near Waco, Texas, Amore
+A damaged vehicle is seen after an explosion at a fertilizer plant in the town of West, near Waco, Texas eamore

-A damaged vehicle is seen after an explosion at a fertilizer plant in the town of West, near Waco, Texas, April 18, 2013.
+A damaged vehicle is seen after an explosion at a fertilizer plant in the town of West, near Waco, Texas early April 18, 2013.
+The deadly explosion ripped through the fertilizer plant late on Wednesday, injuring more than 100 people, leveling dozens of homes and damaging other buildings including a school and nursing home, authorities said.
 REUTERS/Mike Stone

-Debris is seen after an explosion at a fertilizer plant burn in the town of West, near Waco, Texas, April 1more

-Debris is seen after an explosion at a fertilizer plant burn in the town of West, near Waco, Texas, April 18, 2013.
-REUTERS/Mike Stone

-The remains of a fertilizer plant burn after an explosion at the plant in the town of West, near Waco, Texas, April 18, 2013.
-REUTERS/Mike Stone

-A sign rests on a sidewalk amid shattered glass after an explosion at a fertilizer plant in the town of Wesmore

 下一个